openedx/edx-platform/docs/decisions/0017-reimplement-asset-processing.rst

        Equivalent paver task and console script, both pointing at to an application-level Python module.
 That module inspects attributes from legacy XModule-style XBlock classes in order to determine which static assets to copy and what to name them.

-     - ``scripts/build-assets.sh xmodule``

-       Initially, this command will just call out to the existing ``xmodule_assets`` command.
-Eventually, in order to make this step Python-free, we will need do either one or both of the following:

-       + `Reimplement this step in Bash <https://github.com/openedx/edx-platform/issues/31611>`_.
+     - (step no longer needed)

-       + `Remove the need for this step entirely <https://github.com/openedx/edx-platform/issues/31624>`_.
+       We will `remove the need for this step entirely <https://github.com/openedx/edx-platform/issues/31624>`_.

    * - + **Build stage 3: Run Webpack** in order to to shim, minify, otherwise process, and bundle JS modules.
 This requires a call to the npm-installed ``webpack`` binary.